Back to Learning Catalog

 Competencies

-Students will demonstrate an understanding of commonly abused drugs by describing over the counter drugs, describing alcohol and steroids, and describing tobacco and marijuana.
+Students will demonstrate an understanding of commonly abused drugs by describing over-the-counter drugs, describing alcohol and steroids, and describing tobacco and marijuana.

 Students will demonstrate an understanding of illicit drugs by describing stimulants, describing depressants and barbiturates, describing narcotics, and describing hallucinogens.